shibaaaa/zipcode-area-jp/README.md

 # zipcode-address-jp
-Displays the address based on the Japanese zip code.
+Display the address based on the Japanese zip code.

 ## Installation
 ```